geksiong/gs-garden/projects/raspberry-pi-pico-learning.md

 description: My journey with the Raspberry Pi Pico
 date: 2023-02-05
 ---
-## Switch to CircuitPython?
+## CircuitPython

-The official firmware for the Pico is MicroPython, and I had been trying out tutorials with it.
-Then I discovered others are using CircuitPython.
-CircuitPython is built by Adafruit, on top of MicroPython.
-I thought it would be good to have a try, since MicroPython is quite low-level for some the things I wanted to do with the Pico.
-CircuitPython is also supposed to be more portable across different boards.

-So far my observations are:
-- going by the examples that people posted, the APIs can be quite verbose
-- I'm confused by how package management is supposed to work.
-Simply trying to install Adafruit's OLED SSD1306 package resulted in me running out of storage.
-- There's a community library bundle on Adafruit's GitHub, but it is obviously too big for the Pico's storage (only 1 Mb left after installing CircuitPython).
-Manually copying libs over and discovering more dependencies to copy just doesn't sound right.

-For now I'm back in MicroPython.
+The official framework supported by the Pico is MicroPython, but I quickly discovered Adafruit's CircuitPython, which seems rather popular among makers.
+After some initial confusion with following tutorials and understanding how things work, I decided to go with CircuitPython.

+Some of my notes concerning CircuitPython:

+- Installing CircuitPython is a simple matter of putting the Pico into bootsel mode by holding the button while plugging it to USB.
+- You can use Thonny (recommended by MicroPython) instead of the Mu editor (recommended by CircuitPython).
+I found that Mu editor is not much different from a general purpose Python IDE (might as well use VS Code).
+Thonny has some support for updating firmwares and uploading files to the device so I prefer Thonny.
+Otherwise, I would prefer the IDEs to provide more features such as Intellisense.
+- Do not search for CircuitPython libraries via Thonny's package search.
+I did that and found myself running out of storage.
+  - CircuitPython's libraries are to be directly copied into the lib folder on the device.
+  - Adafruit distributes an official bundle at their GitHub.
+I think most of what I'll need can be found here.
+  - There's also a community bundle.
+  - You need to download the correct versions depending on your CircuitPython version, as the library formats has changed.
+  - The lib files are distributed as .mpy files which are very compact.
+- CircuitPython will mount the device as a storage device everytime you plug it in.
+You can disable it by modifying the `boot.txt` file.

 ### Documentation